jaspector

 • Town Office / Selectmen (phone)

-Typical inspection sequence: Owner must allow inspections upon notification and at reasonable times; permit card must be displayed during construction.
+Typical sequence: Owner must allow inspections upon notification and at reasonable times; permit card must be displayed during construction.
 Selectmen or their agents conduct inspections.
 Board Meetings: 2nd and 4th Monday of each month (allow up to one month for approval).

 Any construction, extension, relocation, or demolition of structures; pools; manufactured homes; external wood boilers; wind systems; solar panels; exterior signs; alterations changing use, exterior dimensions, materials, or unit count.

-1. Download the Building Permit Application from the forms page.
+To apply for a building permit in Randolph, NH, follow these steps: 1.
+Download the Building Permit Application from the forms page.
 2. A zoning/building permit is required before constructing, extending, relocating, or demolishing any structure, including swimming pools, manufactured homes, external wood boilers, wind systems, solar panels, and exterior signs.
 Alterations changing use, exterior dimensions, basic materials, or bedroom/dwelling-unit count also require a permit.
 3. Complete application: owner/contractor info, project description, property details, driveway permit number (for new construction).
 4. Attach required state approvals: NH DES septic approval if project adds load to a sewage system; NH energy code compliance documentation.
 5. Driveway permit from town required if not connecting to a state highway; if connecting to a state highway, attach the NH DOT permit.
 6. Submit to Town Office.
 The Board meets the 2nd and 4th Monday of the month; allow up to one month for approval.
 7. No construction may begin until written approval is issued.
 8. Display the permit card during all construction work.
 9. Allow inspections by the Selectmen or their agents upon notification and at reasonable times.